morales-francisco/Dashboards/MavenToys/README.md

-- The maximum level of profits was obtained in December 2017.
-In this period the most relegated categories, such as toys, games and sports & outdoors, became more relevant.
+- In December 2017, the company's profits reached their peak level.
+During this time, the least important categories—like toys, games, and sports & outdoors—became more important.